asumagic/angelsea/README.md

 excellent call performance with the native calling convention.
 At the time of writing, this is not anything angelsea can do, though.

-angelsea is able to make generic calls much faster by doing a lot less work than the AngelScript VM, though, largely thanks to the fact we can generate code tailored for each functions, skipping steps and branches we know are unnecessary.
+Angelsea is able to make generic calls much faster by doing a lot less work than the AngelScript VM, though, largely thanks to the fact we can generate code tailored for each function, skipping steps and branches we know are unnecessary.
 It also has some hacks like pooling the `asCGeneric` objects at function level to skip reinitialization of fields that never change.
 This allows angelsea to give a ~5x performance uplift for a 1 million generic